Santosh-Kumar-yadav/Global-Sales-Analysis-Dashboard/README.md

 Project Title: Global Sales Performance Dashboard
-A dashboard that compares sales across continents and identifies the top- performing regions.
+:A dashboard that compares sales across continents and identifies the top- performing regions.
 Summary:
 Focused on building a visual dashboard to compare regional sales, profits,